Festivals & Events

 Christmas Season (December)

-When the days are short, beloved Icelandic Christmas folklore adds to the mystique of the holidays with tales of 13 Yuletide lads, their troll mother Gryla and a killer Christmas cat.
-City streets around the country twinkle in festive lighting, towns set up their outdoor Christmas markets and restaurants put forward scrumptious smorgasbords.
-Family celebrations begin on December 24th when many people attend mass before going to a festive dinner, exchanging gifts and dancing around the Christmas tree.
+When the days are short, beloved Icelandic Christmas folklore adds to the mystique of the holidays with tales of thirteen Yuletide lads, their troll mother Grýla, and a fearsome Christmas Cat.
+City streets around the country twinkle in festive lighting, towns set up their outdoor Christmas markets, and restaurants put forward scrumptious smorgasbords.
+Family celebrations begin on December 24th when many people attend church services before going to a festive dinner, exchanging gifts, and dancing around the Christmas tree.

 New Year’s Eve (December 31)